-It’s truly stunning to think that Hugh McLuggage had only played 40 games heading into this season, as his 10 games so far this year have been of such high quality.
+It’s truly stunning to think that Hugh McCluggage had only played 40 games heading into this season, as his 10 games so far this year have been of such high quality.
 In a midfield that is heavily centred on Neale and Dayne Zorko, the former Pick Three has been hugely important.

 His best performance came in their win over Sydney in the wet in Round Seven, showing his class with 24 disposals and two goals in amongst eight score involvements, alongside six tackles and nine inside 50’s in what may well have been his best career game to date.

 However, he was also a significant factor in their Round One win over the Eagles, with 20 disposals at 85% including a goal, eight score involvements, five clearances and eight inside 50’s.
-In their loss to the Bulldogs in Ballarat in Round Eight, McLuggage looked like he was going to be the difference between the two sides, with 14 disposals in the first quarter, before finishing the afternoon with 26, a goal, seven tackles and five inside 50’s.
-McLuggage has been able to hit the scoreboard from midfield for the Lions, with 12 goals from 10 games, and looks a genuine star in the making.
+In their loss to the Bulldogs in Ballarat in Round Eight, McCluggage looked like he was going to be the difference between the two sides, with 14 disposals in the first quarter, before finishing the afternoon with 26, a goal, seven tackles and five inside 50’s.
+McCluggage has been able to hit the scoreboard from midfield for the Lions, with 12 goals from 10 games, and looks a genuine star in the making.

 Votes: Patrick Cripps (5)